KyleNeece/KyleNeece.github.io/content/The Multiverse/Magic Items/Eldritch Scarab.md

 		- Wet --> becomes vulnerable to lightning damage
 		- Electrocuted --> has a -2 to dexterity saving throws
 		- Deafened --> disadvantage on checks relying on sound
+- Regenerative Symbiote
+	- As a bonus action can spend a hit die and heal equal to the roll plus your constitution modifer